faith99-pixel/faith99-pixel/README.md

-# 👋 Hi there, I'm Zoe Faith Zebedee
+# 👋 Hi there, I'm **Zoe Faith Zebedee**

-I'm a dedicated **Frontend Developer** based in Nigeria 🇳🇬 with a strong passion for crafting intuitive, responsive, and accessible web interfaces.
+I'm a dedicated **Frontend Developer** based in **Nigeria 🇳🇬** with a strong passion for crafting **intuitive**, **responsive**, and **accessible** web interfaces.
 I specialize in building fast and scalable applications using modern frontend technologies, and I’m constantly learning to stay up-to-date with industry trends and best practices.

 ---

 ## 💼 What I Do
-- ⚡ Craft responsive and accessible UI/UX experiences
+- 🎨 Build modern, responsive, and accessible UI/UX experiences
-- 🛠 Integrate frontend applications with APIs and DevOps pipelines
+- 🔗 Integrate frontend applications with RESTful APIs
-- ☁️ Deploy performant apps on the cloud (Azure, Vercel, Netlify)
+- 🚀 Deploy performant web apps using platforms like **Vercel**, **Netlify**, and **Azure**
-- 🔁 Write clean, reusable code following best practices
+- 🧼 Write clean, maintainable, and reusable code following best practices

 ---